Five myths about a healthy lifestyle

 The professor pays attention to how few calories we lose when we go in for sports and hard physical labor.
 On the day of this writing, I ran a little more than 5 km and burned up calories to 324, which corresponds to the caloric content of three bananas or 1 buns.
 And when a person suddenly spends a lot of energy, he releases a stress hormone cortisol, from which a person becomes hungry.
 The body perceives this situation as a signal that it was necessary to run away from a predator, and appropriate mechanisms are launched.
 And if you exercise at the expense of sleep, then there will be more harm than good, because lack of sleep contributes to the release of the hunger hormone ghrelin.
 I think that everyone has seen builders and other workers engaged in hard physical labor with their bellies.

-“You can lose weight through physical activity, but it takes a lot of effort and time,” a professor wrote to me, and I asked him how to deal with extra pounds. - The diet works much faster.
-However, physical activity is critical to maintaining a healthy weight.
-In any case, whether you need to lose weight or not, physical activity has significant benefits. "
+“You can lose weight through physical activity, but it requires enormous effort and time,” the professor wrote to me, from whom I asked how to deal with extra pounds. — The diet works much faster.
+However, physical activity is critical in order to maintain a healthy weight.
+"Whether you need to lose weight or not, physical activity has significant benefits."

-Myth 4: Long-distance running is a separate sport that is not suitable for everyone.
+Myth 4: Long-distance running is a separate sport that is not suitable for everyone

 Over millions of years, the human body has evolved from being comfortable to climb trees, walk and run long distances.
 As soon as our ancestors stood on their hind legs, they ran.
 Lieberman points to the adaptation of the body just for a long run: we can cool ourselves in motion through sweating the entire surface of the skin, so the fur does not interfere (other mammals, the same dogs need to stop, go to bed and often breathe to reduce body temperature) toes, a comfortable form of the foot for running, and the gluteus muscles of the body work during the run.
 But in the sprint, even a domestic cat will make a mockery of us.